mitjafelicijan/nanocloudlogger/README.md

 		If you are using Windows or Mac please check Google App Engine website on information how to run apps.

+If you point your browser to (eg http://localhost:8080) after you run application help is displayed.

 Initializing stream
 -----------------